tytydraco/yessleep/out/Honesty.md

 &#x200B;

+***It's his.
+Let me help.***

+&#x200B;

 My mind went blank.

 &#x200B;

 I’m not lying when I say I don’t know what happened next.
 There’s not even a flash of memory, you know?

+&#x200B;

+The police didn’t believe me.
+They told me that I stabbed my husband 17 times before the others in the house had gotten me under control.
+Apparently, the amount of blood covering me made me quite slick and hard to get a good hold of.
+They told me my sister had grabbed my son and fled to the neighbor's house.
+I guess they had called the police.

 &#x200B;